 As discussed in Section 3.17, Cultural Resources, operation of the E1 and E1A Build Alternatives would adversely affect two cultural resources: the Pink Motel and Café and the Blum Ranch Farmhouse.
 Effects on the Pink Motel and Café from operation of the E1 and E1A Build Alternatives would be identical to the Refined SR14 and SR14A Build Alternatives described above.
 The E2, and E2A Build Alternatives would adversely affect one cultural resource: the Blum Ranch Farmhouse.
-The Blum Ranch Farmhouse is located on Aliso Canyon Road in the Acton community and is not located within an EJ population.
+The Blum Ranch Farmhouse is on Aliso Canyon Road in the Acton community and is not within an EJ population.

 The E1, E1A, E2, and E2A Build Alternatives would have a portal above ground outside the historic property boundary of Blum Ranch.
 The Blum Ranch Farmhouse is a residence and therefore is considered a noise-sensitive receptor.
 Noise associated with operation of the E1, E1A, E2, and E2A Build Alternatives would be audible from the Blum Ranch Farmhouse.

-However, the Blum Ranch Farmhouse is located far enough away that operational noise from the E1, E1A, E2, and E2A Build Alternatives would not be prominent, given the property's proximity to Aliso Canyon Road.
-The E1, E1A, E2, and E2A Build Alternatives.
+However, the Blum Ranch Farmhouse is far enough away that operational noise from the E1, E1A, E2, and E2A Build Alternatives would not be prominent, given the property's proximity to Aliso Canyon Road.
+The E1, E1A, E2, and E2A Build Alternatives would not have adverse effects on cultural resources within EJ communities.
 As such, this resource topic is not discussed further.